andrew/ultimate-awesome/README.md

 - [practice-c-programming-projects](https://github.com/labex-labs/practice-c-programming-projects) - [Practice C Programming Projects] This repository collects 19 of programming projects for C. C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that .
 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [practice-linux-programming-courses](https://github.com/labex-labs/practice-linux-programming-courses) - Linux Programming Courses | This repo collects 8 of programming courses for Linux.
 Linux is a powerful, open-source operating system.
 This Skill Tree offers a comprehensive learning path for mastering Linux administration.
 Perfect for IT beginners, it provides a clear roadmap to understand comman.
+- [practice-linux-programming-projects](https://github.com/labex-labs/practice-linux-programming-projects) - Practice Linux Programming Projects | This repo collects 29 of programming projects for Linux.
+Linux is a powerful, open-source operating system.
+This Skill Tree offers a comprehensive learning path for mastering Linux administration.
+Perfect for IT beginners, it provides a clear roadmap to under.
 - [practice-python-programming-projects](https://github.com/labex-labs/practice-python-programming-projects) - [Practice Python Programming Projects] This repository collects 93 of programming projects for Python.
 Python is a programming language that has become very popular in recent years.
 It's used for everything from web development to data science and machine learning.
 This skill tree will teach you .
 - [awesome-api](https://github.com/lancejpollard/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.